Zero Suicide implementation goes in many directions, but we've mapped out a common path.

 What other guidance is out there?

-Visit the Quick Guide to Getting Started for more information about how to start a Zero Suicide initiative.
+Visit Getting Started with Zero Suicide for more information about how to start a Zero Suicide initiative.